PC Liquid Cooling Liquid

 Once you're sure that everything is watertight, boot up the computer.
 You can check the temperature of your components in your computer's BIOS menu or by using a third-party application that monitors temperature.
 If necessary, you can also apply smaller heat sinks to RAM chips and other higher-temperature components in your system.

 If you like the idea of liquid cooling but don't want to research individual components, you can buy a ready-to-use unit or kit.
 Self-contained units can plug directly into a computer's expansion slots or power supply and provide liquid cooling to one specific chip.
 Kits include all the parts you need and instructions for assembling them - just make sure the parts included are compatible with your computer's hardware.
 Some companies also sell high-end PCs with liquid cooling factory-installed.

-Check out the links on the next page to learn more about PCs, thermodynamics, liquid-cooled computers and related topics.
+Check out the links below to learn more about PCs, thermodynamics, liquid-cooled computers and related topics.